antoniszax/MLP-cifar10-classifier/README.md

 ## Files

-- Open MLP1.ipynb on google collab
+- Open MLP1.ipynb file on google collab
-- The complete analysis, graphs, and experiment discussion can be found in: Zachariadis_Report1.pdf
+- The complete analysis, graphs, and experiment discussion can be found in the other file: Zachariadis_Report1.pdf